 - ⅓ cup unsalted dry-roasted peanuts for garnish

 - First, you need to marinate your chicken.
 Using a small bowl, stir together the soy sauce, rice wine, sugar, sesame oil and cornstarch until the cornstarch is dissolved.
-Place the chicken in one layer in your KitchenAid® Ceramic Nesting Casserole dish and pour the soy sauce mixture evenly over the chicken.
+Place the chicken in one layer in a baking dish and pour the soy sauce mixture evenly over the chicken.
 Cover with plastic wrap and refrigerate overnight for best results, flipping the chicken just once halfway through.*

 To see the rest of the instructions and complete recipe card, please visit The Kitchenthusiast

 Disclosure: This is a sponsored post in partnership with KitchenAid USA.
 All opinions expressed here are 100% my own.
 Thank you for supporting me in working with the brands and products that I use and love.